GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (30) .md

 **At Higher Tiers**: For each tier beyond minimum, the necrotic attack gains a +1 bonus for the purpose of determining if the attackl is a critical hit.

 **Critical Failure**: You have invoked a very angry power.
 A necrotic attack is inflicted against you with a bonus equal to the spell's tier.
-If it was a critical hit or would qualify to damage armor- it instead inflicts a radiant attack as well..
+If it was a critical hit or would qualify to damage armor- it instead inflicts a radiant attack as well.

 ### Alekora (3
 Right hand to alekard.